anjali-thawani/Sales-insights-data-analysis/README.md

 ## Problem Statement
 AtliQ Hardware is a company which suplies computer hardware and peripherals across India.
 They have a lot of regional offices.
 The Director of AtliQ Hardware is facing problem in tracking the sales and insights of his business.

+## Objective
+- Identify patterns and trends over time (e.g., seasonal variations, monthly/quarterly trends).
+- Detect growth or decline in sales performance.
+- Determine which products or services are top sellers and Identify underperforming products or services.

 ## tools used
 - power bi
 - MySQL